cyclus/cyclus.github.com/source/cep/cep24.rst

 For a simulator, however, this is still backwards incompatability -- simulation behavior for valid input files can (and will) change if explicit use of 0-valued preferences is engaged.
-Accordingly, to make this deprecation loud and explicit, an error will be thrown for the remainder of this minor release cycle.
+Accordingly, to make this deprecation loud and explicit, an error will be thrown for the remainder of this minor release cycle (currently release 1.3.1 to 1.3.2).
 At the end of this cycle, arcs with 0-valued preferences will be "quietly" removed (i.e., as quietly as negative-preference arcs are currently).
 An issue will be made perform this update.

 For updating archetype code, look primarily to the `AddRequest` and `Adjust*Pref` APIs.